 After viewing the information provided on CN's website (see Application Tracking or public exhibitions) and reading the document 'What you need to know about the Development Application Process', if you consider you may be affected by the development, you can make a submission to Council.
-Submissions should be sent to mail@ncc.nsw.gov.au by 5pm on the nominated closing date for submissions.
-Persons wishing to obtain more information about an application or applications on a site should contact Council by emailing mail@ncc.nsw.gov.au or by phoning 02 4974 2000 during business hours.
+Submissions should be lodged via CN's Submission Online Form. by 5pm on the nominated closing date for submissions.
+Persons wishing to obtain more information about an application or applications on a site should contact CN by submitting a Customer Request Form or by phoning 02 4974 2000 during business hours.